Exploring St Peter’s Kirk – the listening walk

 May Anderton and Jimmy Wishart

 May Anderton begins with her grandmother’s memories of funerals at a time when women did not attend them but stood outside and watched as the coffin procession went past.
-Born in 1936, she had described a procession south to the Kirk from Mires Cottage (aka Myres), not far from Honeysgeo, Grim Ness [click for map].
-The men took turns carrying the coffin along the coast to St Peter’s – a distance of around 3 kilometres or 1.9 miles.
+Born in 1936, she described an early procession south to the Kirk from Mires Cottage (aka Myres), not far from Honeysgeo, Grim Ness [click for map].
+The men took turns carrying the coffin along the coast to St. Peter’s – a distance of around 3 kilometres or 1.9 miles.

 Jimmy Wishart begins by describing his family’s move, when he was five, from the South Parish to Knockhall, a farm close to St Margaret’s Hope.
 His father gradually acquired land, which included Wheems, a farm with land adjacent to Kirkhouse Road, and that continued past the Kirk to the sea.
 When he died, he was buried in the Kirk graveyard/cemetery.
-Orkney Islands Council had acquired some of the land next to the Kirk from his father to extend the cemetery, meaning that he was buried in what. had been his own land.
-After the funeral, one of his grandchildren played the bagpipes, and this appears to have attracted what had been his cattle down the Brae to the cemetery fence.
-Another significant moment.
+Orkney Islands Council had acquired some of the land next to the Kirk from his father to extend the cemetery.
+The result was that his grave was in what had been his own land.
+After the funeral, one of his grandchildren played the bagpipes.
+This appears to have attracted what had been his cattle down the Brae to the cemetery fence.

 6. Millennium stone